Cutting-edge therapies

 Therapeutic focus

 Innovating medical therapies for unmet needs in skin diseases is at the heart of Almirall.
-We continuously invest in research and development, applying medical science in search of ground-breaking therapies.
+We continuously invest in research and development, applying medical science in the search for ground-breaking therapies.

 Today, we help patients suffering with acne, actinic keratosis, dermatitis, and impetigo improve their skin.